xsl:element instruction is used to create an output element

 The attributes of the generated element are defined by subsequent

 content of the generated element is whatever is generated between the

 Additionally, attributes of the generated element can be defined by reference to a named attribute set.
 The optional use-attribute-sets attribute contains a white-space-separated list of attribute set names.
 They are applied in the order given: if the same attribute is generated more than once, the later value always takes precedence.

 For example, the following code creates a <FONT> element with several attributes:<xsl:element name="FONT"> <xsl:attribute name="SIZE">4</xsl:attribute> <xsl:attribute name="FACE">Courier New</xsl:attribute> Some output text </xsl:element>

 A new attribute

 data type of the value of the element.
-In Saxon 7.3, the value must be a built-in type defined
+The value may be a built-in type defined

 in XML Schema, for example